benroberts999/ampsci/doc/01b-tutorial_MBPT.md

 More options are available, though they rarely need to be changed from the default.
 See [ampsci.pdf](https://ampsci.dev/ampsci.pdf) for full details.

-Note: currently, there is a numerical problem in calculating polarisation loop for very deep core states.
-This leads to no issues, unless you attempt to polarise a deep core shell, where large numerical errors are encountered.
-Best to set `n_min_core = 2` for Rb, `n_min_core = 3` for Cs, `n_min_core = 4` for Fr etc.
-The effect of this is negligable, as can be checked by seeing impact on second-order results.
-This should be addressed soon.

-Note also: it is currently not possible to correctly account for Breit Hamiltonian within the all-orders method (problem is in construction of Green's function).
-Therefore, Breit should only be included at second-order level.

 -----------